Darryl-Chamberlain-Jr/Chamberlain_Tenure_Packet/3_Scholarly_Activity/3_3_Research_Agenda/research_agenda.md

 <ins>Brief Description</ins>

 Collaborators for a project I was once a part of presented **[1]** at a national conference.
-I act as a data analytics expert for the University of Florida graduate student, Sam Vancini, that has taken over the data analysis postition I previously provided.
+I acted as a data analytics expert for the University of Florida graduate student, Sam Vancini, that has taken over the data analysis postition I previously provided.
 My involvement in this project is complete as of AY 21-22.

 I have also spoken as an expert to students about non-traditional scholarly publication **[2]**, as an expert in online education **[3]**, and as the chair of the Mathematics Association of America Subcommittee on Technology in Mathematics Education **[4]**.